Westfield Chodov: Design

 The reconstructed center completed in 2017 resembled two large concrete blocks without windows, with a large gate for cars (underpass Roztylská street).
 In 2017, the center was extended to the west.
 In total, the building has seven floors (marked -4 to 2), of which shops occupy floors -2, 0 and 1.
 Floors -4, -3, -2 and -1 serve as an underground car park and 2 floors are reserved for the car park of the park and ride system connecting to metro C at Chodov, one of the largest in Prague with a capacity of over 600 cars.
 On the roof (floor 2) there is a fitness center, a café, office space, engine rooms and more parking spaces.
 Various types of marble and decorative stone are often used in the interior of the business section.

 Floors 0 and 1 are divided into pedestrian "streets" that connect similar "squares".
 The southern section of the center features a "turret", which extends into three floors and darkens in the dark.
 In the second part of the center there is a monumental circular area, whose walls are plastered with a brick decoration.
 Long ropes planted with bulbs hang From the ceiling of this space.

 Close to the hypermarket on floor -2 is a glass chandelier by artist Bořek Šípek, entitled Reversed Tree, from Skláren Nový Bor in the past.

 Shops

 There are 272 classical shops and 42 restaurants (2019), including fashion shops, perfume and makeup boutiques, flower shops, bookstores, jewellery boutiques, electronic shops, sporting goods, dry cleaners, and shoe repair services, as well as banks, travel agencies, mobile phone operators, hairdressers, and cafes.

 The biggest sales area is Albert hypermarket in the center of the building (floor -2) with a sales area of 13,000 m2.
-Retailers with branches in the shopping center include AJ Armani Jeans, Tommy Hilfiger, H&M, Zara, Promod, Swarovski, Sephora, MAC, Crabtree & Evelyn, Nike, and Foot Locker.
+Retailers with branches in the shopping center include Tommy Hilfiger, H&M, Zara, Promod, Swarovski, Sephora, MAC, Crabtree & Evelyn, Nike, and Foot Locker.

 Cafes and restaurants are situated throughout the center, with a dedicated fast food area in the first and second floor of the south-western part of the center.
 Before the reconstruction of 2017, this zone was located on the first floor of the northern part of the building overlooking the D1 and old Chodov.